Physical Spirituality

 Infinite Subtlety and Unlimited Grandeur

 Under a microscope we can resolve architectures and connectives into their constituent and participating objects respectively.
 However, greater magnification of an architecture will eventually reveal definite and unavoidable gaps between its internal objects, inside of which no further internal objects can be found.
+(At least at the atomic scale and above, where the architective separation of objects is clear.)
 While we will also ultimately see gaps between the participating objects of a connective, these gaps are not of a fixed size, and a moment later there may be a participating object in that gap, no matter how small a gap we are considering.

 Connectives are infinitely resolvable and architectures are not.

 It is quite possible that there is a lower bound to every architecture, that is, there is a scale below which no objects exist.
-At the time of writing, the smallest known objects are quarks and leptons (massless bosons do not qualify as 'objects') and they are considered to be elementary, that is, to have no constituent objects, so their sizes define a current architective lower bound.
+At the time of writing, the smallest known objects are quarks and leptons and they are considered to be elementary, that is, to have no constituent objects, so their sizes define a current architective lower bound.
+(Bosons do not qualify as 'objects' since they pass through each other (except at extremely high energies).)
 It is quite possible that architectures are not infinitely resolvable even when digging within them rather than between them.

 Waves too are infinitely resolvable, firstly in the sense that since a wave can be regarded as a superposition of multiple waves, every wave can be regarded as a superposition of an infinite number of waves.
 Secondly, a wave is infinitely resolvable in the sense that it travels smoothly and the motions or vibrations of the objects it disturbs are absolutely smooth.